Eric Bailey (GC): George Cross

 He was awarded the George Cross posthumously after being shot while on duty.
 The full citation was published in a supplement to the London Gazette of 25 October 1946 and read:

 Personal life

-Bailey was survived by his wife Florence, daughter Doreen, and son John, who himself later became a police officer.
-Bailey is buried at Rookwood Cemetery, Sydney, grave no.1959, Section 8 Anglican.
+Bailey was married, to Florence, and had a daughter and son.

+He is buried at Rookwood Cemetery, Sydney, grave no.1959, Section 8 Anglican.

 Bailey was a cousin (first cousin, once removed) of Victoria Cross recipient Jack French.